 I first did doula training while pregnant with my second child and have helped family members in birth in those early years.
 Since then my career has taken me through a long road of diverse range of work experiences in office, sales and marketing environments.

-I am now at a point in my life where I have the opportunity to fulfill more of my responsibilities to myself, and have come back to seeking work that is directly related to my passions such as Indigenous maternal heathcare is where I want to be.
-Plus the opportunity to interact with like minded individuals, in holistic health.
+I am now at a point in my life where I have the opportunity to fulfill more of my responsibilities to myself, and have come back to seeking work that is directly related to my passions such as Indigenous maternal heathcare and have the opportunity to interact with like minded individuals, in holistic health.
 I have started doing doula work again and it is really lighting my fire!
 I have taken the Birth Doula and Postpartum Doula training through DONA again and also have training in breastfeeding though Douglas College’s Breastfeeding Course for Health Care Providers.
 My goals are in becoming an Indigenous Birthkeeper and Breastfeeding Advocate and offering Spiritual birthing & postpartum practices.
 As a doula, I see my role as primarily providing important emotional, physical and spiritual preparation for before, during and after birth.
 I am also a resource to the women and families I work with by helping navigate medical terminology, protocols and systems, while inspiring trust in a woman’s ability to Birth and Be a Mother.

 I believe that pregnancy and birth is a sacred time to be cherished and protected.
 It would be a privilege to serve you as you become a new family.
 As a postpartum doula.
 I provide encouragement, emotional support, newborn care, guidance, sibling care, nutrition and more, for new mom and her family.